AOMediaCodec/av1-spec/annex.e.decoder.model.md

 If buffer_removal_time[ i ] is signaled, it shall have a value greater or equal than the equivalent value that would have been assigned if the decoder model was decoding frames in the resource availability mode.

+In addition to these, a conformant bitstream shall satisfy the constraints specified in the following sections.

 #### Decoder buffer delay consistency across RAP (applies to decoding schedule mode)
 {:.no_count}